dennisppaul/interaktion-und-raum/docs/_posts/information/2024-01-26-Things-You-Should-Read--Watch--Know-as-An-Interaction-Design-Student.md

 ### Humanities

-- Ian Bogost: Alien Phenomenology, or What It's Like to Be a Thing (Posthumanities)
+- 'Alien Phenomenology, or What It's Like to Be a Thing (Posthumanities)', Ian Bogost
-- Richard Sennett: The Craftsman, 2008
+- 'The Craftsman', Richard Sennett : Yale University Press, 2008

 ### Fiction / Non-Ficition / Science-Fiction

-- William Gibson: Neuromancer Triologie
+- William Gibson: Neuromancer Trilogie
 - Edwin Abbott Abbott: Flatland -- A Romance of Many Dimensions, 1884

 ## Magazines